Diabetes can affect the vision of older adults and cause a complication known as Diabetic retinopathy.

 How Can the Progress of Diabetic Retinopathy Affect Vision

 As this condition progresses, some changes can occur in the outer retina which can cause some minor loss of vision.
-Moreover, the base of the membrane on the blood vessel will thicken and cause loss of blood flow.
+Moreover, the base of the membrane on the blood vessel will thicken and cause a loss of blood flow.

 After some time the aneurysms can cause multiple stronger dysfunctions and degenerate the glial cells and the neurons of the retina.
 Because of this condition, the loss of vision will advance and in some cases even lead to absolute blindness.